musicalTwin/.github/profile/README.md

 # Welcome in MusicalTwin! :star:
 ## What does this application do?
-By logging in with your Spotify account, you will be able to find people who listen to your same music (less or more)!
+By logging in with your Spotify account, you will be able to find people with the same musical taste as yours(kinda)!

 ## Technology used
 - React